Complaints and legal action against the police

 Asking for information the police holds about you

-You can find out how to make a request on the Police Scotland website.
+You can find out how to make a subject access request on the Police Scotland website.

 The police can refuse to give you some information, including other people's data or data about investigations.

 If you're unhappy with how your request has been dealt with, you can contact the Information Commissioner.
-The Commissioner can investigate if your request was dealt with correctly.
+Read more about what to do if you're not happy with the response to your request on the Information Commissioner's Office website.